primalrockstar/FlashLearnEMS/README.md

 ⚠️ **IMPORTANT MEDICAL DISCLAIMER**

-FlashLearn™ EMT is an educational tool designed to supplement formal EMS training.
+ChapterFlashEMT is an educational tool designed to supplement formal EMS training.
 It is **NOT a substitute for**:
 - Accredited EMT education programs
 - Clinical training and hands-on experience
 - Official certification courses